 The webinar was recorded for those who weren’t able to attend live (both audio and video – a first for me), and the recorded session is available to everyone.
 It can be accessed via the event page on the UVA Alumni Career Services website.
 If you have trouble viewing and/or hearing the recording, please send an email to email@example.com.

 Note: It may take a while for all the content to render, so please be patient and give it some time before assuming it’s not working.

 Correction: I listened to the first 30 minutes of the session and need to clarify one thing: Twitter currently has about 200 million accounts (I accidentally said 2 million – oops!)
 Please let me know if there’s another place where I may have misspoken.

 I thoroughly enjoyed the experience and am glad it was so helpful to folks.
 Many thanks to Mary Ann Stumbaugh for inviting me to share my expertise and for facilitating the event.
 I look forward to our next collaboration in 2014.

 Note on Slide 8: Twitter recently changed their About page, and this language is no longer there.
 Because they used to promote these ideas, and because they are still valid, I’ve left the slide in this deck.
 Twitter has made some other changes in strategic direction that I don’t believe are necessarily in their long-term best interests.
 Click here for my thoughts on them.

 Twitter for Business: SMART Resources

 I have written a number of Twitter for Business guides over the past few years, most of which are targeted to people who are just getting started with the platform.
-I have updated these guides and moved them from our old blog/website to the Denovati SMART Blog and Denovati SMART Resources.
-You can search this site using the term Twitter to access them.
+You can find all our Twitter resources here.